-As every client’s skin and required goals are unique, a detailed consultation with a consultant plastic surgeon is essential before undergoing your lip lift surgery.
+As every patient has unique concerns and goals, a detailed consultation with a consultant plastic surgeon is essential before undergoing lip lift surgery.
 During the consultation, your surgeon will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

-Should a lip lift be agreed upon as the most suitable treatment course, the procedure will be carried out in our newly refurbished operating theatre.
+Should lip lift surgery be agreed upon as the most suitable course of treatment, the procedure will be carried out in our newly refurbished operating theatre.

 After careful evaluation and a discussion regarding the desired result, the treatment area is very precisely marked, and reference lines are drawn.
 Following the administration of local anaesthetic, a sliver of skin is removed from beneath the nose.
 The incisions are planned so that the resulting scar will sit close to the folds beneath the nose.
 When the desired reduction is achieved, the wounds are carefully sutured, and antibiotic cream is applied.

-Following your lip lift procedure, minor swelling can be expected for a couple of days after surgery, and the lip may look tight.
+Minor swelling can be expected for a couple of days after surgery and the lip may look tight.
 This quickly settles as healing progresses.

-During lip lift surgery, the incision is placed around the natural crease beneath the nose.
-The shape and depth of this crease differs from individual to individual.
-Therefore the ability to hide the scar in the fold varies.
+The incision is placed around the natural crease beneath the nose.
+The shape and depth of this crease differs from individual to individual, therefore the ability to hide the scar in the fold varies.
 A small scar will always be visible and will usually settle as a fine line.
 As with scars in other locations, a small group of people have a genetic susceptibility to forming lumpy scars that may be more noticeable.

 Following your lip lift procedure, the surgical area will be a little swollen and may lightly bruise.
 Antibiotic ointment should be applied sparingly once a day.
 The sutures are carefully removed after five days, and light tapes are applied to support the wounds for a couple of days to give them time to strengthen.